 There are many schools in Georgia that offer undergraduate radiology training programs that prepare students for careers using diagnostic imaging equipment, such as x-ray and ultrasound machines, to examine patients.
-These programs may result in a certificate, diploma, associate's degree, or bachelor's degree, and prepare students for a careers like a radiologic technologist.
+These programs may result in a certificate, diploma, associate's degree, or bachelor's degree, and prepare students for a career like a radiologic technologist.
 A few schools also offer radiology residency or fellowship programs for medical school graduates who wish to become radiologists.

 Central Georgia Technical College